tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-25-referer-suppressor.md

 - <a href="{{ "/codex/referer.html" | prepend: site.baseurl }}" data-meta-referrer="false">Meta refresh</a>
 - <a href="{{ "/codex/referer.html" | prepend: site.baseurl }}" data-meta-referrer="true">Meta refresh + Meta referrer</a>

-If you find any browsers that take referer strings to the redirected page when you click
+If you find a browser that takes referer strings to the redirected page when you click
 <q><a href="{{ "/codex/referer.html" | prepend: site.baseurl }}" data-meta-referrer="true">Meta refresh + Meta referrer</a></q>
 please let me know.
 Thanks <span class="emoji">